Examples of Juvenile Curfew Laws and Penalties

 City of Los Angeles curfew laws prohibit people under 18 from being outside or in public places between 10 p.m. and sunrise, subject to a number of exceptions.
 Curfew violations are punishable by fines and penalty assessments that total $675, and violations may also result in community service and driver's license restrictions.

 More information: City of Los Angeles Curfew Information (Los Angeles Police Department)

 In Philadelphia, curfew hours vary between the school year and summer break, and between weekdays and weekends.
 For example, during the school year, children under 13 may not be in a public place after 9:00 p.m. on weekdays, and after 9:30 p.m. on the weekends.
 A first violation of Philadelphia's curfew law will result in the imposition of a $250 fine and/or community service.

 More information: Philadelphia Curfew Law Summary (City of Philadelphia Department of Human Services).

 If you or your minor child have been cited for a juvenile curfew law violation, speak to a lawyer about the facts of your case.
 A skilled criminal defense attorney who specializes in juvenile law can help you navigate the juvenile justice system.
-Get started with a free consultation with a local attorney.
+Get started with a free case review by a local attorney.